petedanielsmith/social-media-effect-on-mental-health/README.md

 ## Credits

-- In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- [Code institute](https://codeinstitute.net/) - The intial project structure.
+- [Code institute](https://codeinstitute.net/) - The intial project structure and the LMS (Learning Managment System) from the course.
 - [Kaggle](https://www.kaggle.com/) - Providing the data set used.
 - [ChatGPT](https://chatgpt.com/) - Used to invent the user personas from my centroid means, rewriting contnent sections in notebooks and dashboard, bouncing ideas off and refactoring some code.
 - [Github Copiolot](https://github.com/features/copilot) - Adding function docstrings and commenting code and speeding up repetative tasks.